Soaring over Vilnius, plus 14 other offbeat things to see and do in Vilnius

 Note: Not to be confused with the Dominican Church of the Holy Spirit, this Orthodox Church is near the Gates of Dawn.

 Read the (light-hearted) Constitution

 In the Vilnius Old Town lies the self-proclaimed “Republic of Užupis”, once a poverty-stricken area but now a thriving art district.
-The republic has its own Constitution, written by two guys in 1998 on a hazy summer evening.
+The republic has its own Constitution, written by two guys on a hazy summer evening in 1998.
 One of them loves dogs and the other likes cats, so these two animals are rightfully mentioned in the Constitution.
 Translated into many languages and hung on shining plaques, the Constitution is now on display on the long wall on Paupio Lane.

 Get close to a prehistoric spider

 Almost all Baltic amber is from Lithuania and Kaliningrad of Russian (which is sandwiched between Lithuania and Poland).
 Amber is fossilised pine resin with some containing creatures perfectly preserved for millennia.
 At the Amber Gallery-Museum of Vilnius (Šv.
 Mykolo g.
 8), you can see fine amber chunks with insects trapped in them, including one that encases a prehistoric spider.

 The mural of Trump and Putin sharing a kiss at the back of a restaurant in Vilnius became a viral sensation worldwide when CNN reported it in 2016.
 The mural was later vandalised and later changed to Trump leaning into Putin with a cigarette in his mouth.
 The mural is at Pylimo g.
 66.

 Today, this mural attracts visitors armed with selfie sticks and it’s still grabbing headlines – the latest news is from the Guardian criticising it as ‘homophobic’.
 You can read the article here.